 Our fabrics were each hand-selected to stand up to some of your most tricky stains—especially our Performance fabrics that feature liquid-resistance, making them perfect for combating everyday spills and messes.
 To keep your fabric looking its best, we recommend the following:

 - To keep your upholstery in top shape over time, we suggest professionally deep cleaning your furniture annually.

 Leather furniture is naturally stain resistant and among the most durable options you can choose for your home, making it especially perfect for high-traffic areas.
 One of the most attractive attributes of leather is that it will naturally patina over time, developing that rich character that makes your piece entirely unique.

-To keep your leather in great condition, we recommend not placing your piece in prolonged direct sunlight, dusting it regularly, avoiding exposure to direct sunlight, and moisturizing it periodically with a leather conditioner to avoid cracking of the leather over time.
+To keep your leather in great condition, we recommend dusting it regularly, avoiding exposure to direct sunlight, and moisturizing it periodically with a leather conditioner to prevent cracking of the leather over time.
 We suggest our leather partner, Moore and Giles’ No. 33 Conditioner.

 Our Tuscan Leather line has a smooth finish which can show light scratches, contributing its unique aesthetic and adding character over time.
 If you’d like to remove any of these scratches, simply warm the area with a hairdryer set to medium about 8” from the leather's surface, and massage the wax back into place with your finger.

 Nubuck Leather is a top-grain Italian leather from Moore & Giles, one of America’s oldest and most revered leather companies.
 Each hide is lightly buffed for a soft, suede-like texture and velvety hand, adding sophisticated texture and variation to each piece.